peterfriese/peterfriese.github.com/source/_posts/2013-10-23-android-testing-with-robolectric.markdown

 	}
 ```

 A couple of things to note here:

 Firstly, we use the newly created `RobolectricGradleTestRunner`to make sure the test can access the Android manifest (and thereby the other Android components in your app).

-Secondly, we added a simple test method, making suer it will fail.
+Secondly, we added a simple test method, making sure it will fail.
 Why is this a good idea?
 Well, it makes sure our test fails when running it, so we can be sure the whole setup actually works.
 If we run the test and it *does not* fail, we know that something is wrong.

 So, let's run the test!
 ``` sh
 	$ ./gradlew test

 	de.peterfriese.robolectricdemo.MainActivityTest > shouldFail FAILED
 	java.lang.AssertionError at MainActivityTest.java:15